bloom-housing/bloom/ui-components/README.md

 yarn start
 ```

-To run the test suite which is a combination of storyshots and tests via Jest and Enzyme, run:
+To run the unit test suite which is written with Jest and RTL, run

 ```
-yarn test
+yarn test:unit

 # or

-yarn test -u  # updates storyshots based on latest code
+yarn test:unit:coverage # generates local coverage reports, useful while writing tests
 ```

 ## Style Organization and Best Practices